nltp-ashes/Western-Goods/README.md

 >    - Added a CTD when DXML is missing;
 >    - Added a CTD when LUA unlocalizer is missing;
 >    - Added a CTD when the Barter UI framework is missing;
->    - Added a CTD when trader_autoinject.script is outdated;
+>    - Added a CTD when trader_autoinject.script is outdated.
 > • Bug fixes :
 >    - Fixed an issue due to which the Next button would appear when reading a magazine with only 1 page;
 >    - Fixed an issue due to which some items were missing from traders/corpses;
->    - Fixed incorrect calories for the Yoo-hoo chocolate drink (Thanks Servalion);
+>    - Fixed incorrect calories for the Yoo-hoo chocolate drink (Thanks Servalion).
 > ```
 >
 > **Note 1:** v2.0.0 is not compatible with S.T.A.L.K.E.R.
 Anomaly 1.5.1 anymore.